 Don’t forget to allocate some leisure time, such as an hour to watch your favourite TV programme, or for a game of futsal in the evenings.
 A realistic timetable will mean that you are more likely to adhere to it.

 At the end of the day, review your list to see how much you have accomplished.
-This is important as keeping track of your daily targets will keep you motivated to stick with your schedule.
+This helps you keep track of your daily targets and will keep you motivated to stick with your schedule.
 At the same time, plan out the following day’s to-dos as well.
 Scheduling your next day’s tasks will give you clarity on what needs to be done and allow you to start your day on the right foot.

 #4.
 Review and revise

 Now that you’re ready to rumble, break out the findings from the post-mortem you conducted on your trial results and start troubleshooting.
 For example, you can go over your weak chapters or re-evaluate your study methods and adapt accordingly.